 Mainland SE Asia Topics of Interest:

-Angkor and the Khmer Empire, the rise, operation and collapse of Asian states, transportation and communication systems, prehistoric industrial production (iron, ceramics), field techniques, GIS and applications of remote sensing to landscape archaeology Personal Statement
+Angkor and the Khmer Empire, the rise, operation and collapse of Asian states, transportation and communication systems, prehistoric industrial production (iron, ceramics), Archaeology of Buddhism, field techniques, GIS and applications of remote sensing to landscape archaeology Personal Statement

 I am an historic archaeologist interested in the operation of medieval Southeast Asian states, specifically the rise, development and collapse of the Angkorian Khmer in what is today Cambodia, Thailand and Laos.
 My PhD work specialised in documenting the extent, function and chronology of the Khmer road system using historic sources, innovative field techniques (ultralight aircraft), remote sensing and Geographic Information Systems.
 Since 2009, I have directed the Industries of Angkor Project (INDAP) based at the important 12th century Khmer centre of Preah Khan of Kompong Svay, Preah Vihear province, Cambodia.
 The primary objective of INDAP is to examine the industrial, settlement and environmental history of Preah Khan and its potential role in supplying iron to the capital of Angkor during major periods of Khmer expansion in the 11th and 12th centuries.
 This multidisciplinary project also seeks to document the archaeology of ethnic minorities during the Angkorian period.
-This research has been funded by the Australian Research Council and the National Geographic CRE.
-Prior to studying the Khmer, I worked on spatio-temporal issues of polychrome pottery styles from the Casas Grandes region in NW Mexico.
+Beginning in 2015, I have been the co-director of the Two Buddhist Towers Project which seeks to identify the material transition between Mahayana and Theravada Buddhism during the Angkorian period.
+These research projects are currently funded by the National Science Foundation and the Robert H. N. Ho Family Foundation Collaborative Research Fellowships in Buddhist Studies.
+Previous research was supported by the Australian Research Council and the National Geographic CRE.
+Prior to studying the Khmer culture, I worked on spatio-temporal issues of polychrome pottery styles from the Casas Grandes region in Chihuahua, NW Mexico.
 Select Publications

 Pryce, T. Oliver, Mitch Hendrickson, Kaseka Phon, Sovichetra Chan, Michael F. Charlton, Stéphanie Leroy, Philippe Dillmann, and Quan Hua.
 "The Iron Kuay of Cambodia: Tracing the role of peripheral populations in Angkorian to Colonial Cambodia via a 1200 year old industrial landscape."
 Journal of Archaeological Science